 Do you prefer to learn at your own pace and on your own schedule?
-If so, GrantStation’s Online Education option - the On Demand Course - is right for you!
+If so, GrantStation’s Online Education option—On-Demand Learning—is right for you!

-Our library of courses is growing all the time.
-Choose from the courses below to get started learning now!
+Our library of modules is growing all the time.
+Choose from the topics below to get started learning now!

-Still not convinced?
-Check out this FREE course: Creating Time—it's in the same format as our paid courses.
+Would you like to check out one of our modules first?
+Check out this FREE module: Creating Time—it's in the same format as our paid modules.

 Grantwriters nowadays have access to vast amounts of information via the Internet.
 With such an abundance, how do you know which material to use for your statement of need?
 How can you present this information so it is new and compelling, and not just a repeat of what every program officer has read before?
 Not only that, but how can you create the sense of urgency necessary to keep your proposal at the top of a consideration list?
 And once you’ve figured out how to convey the problem or need, your task becomes demonstrating to the grantmaker that their investment in your proposed solution will result in real change.

-The third training is all about developing a bold, new goal that will directly address the problem or need, and perhaps generate a whole new way of working for your organization.
-This training is for the individual who feels as if their organization is ready to take a giant step forward.
+The third module is all about developing a bold, new goal that will directly address the problem or need, and perhaps generate a whole new way of working for your organization.
+This module is for the individual who feels as if their organization is ready to take a giant step forward.
 (As they say, this is not for the faint of heart!).

 When writing a grant proposal, we spend about 80% of our time preparing attachments, including updating documents we already have at our fingertips and creating new documents.
 If all these documents were current and ready to copy into a proposal how many more grant requests could you submit each year?

 The two modules in this short series focus on preparing documents ahead of time, keeping them up to date, and generating visuals to help support your request.

 The first module focuses on building a solid foundation for your grantseeking program.
 That means developing and adopting a set of well-conceived program policies and procedures to guide the program’s management.
 There are lots of suggestions and examples to draw from in this module.